franpanteli/Web-Development-Bootcamp-Project-3-CSS-Animations-Sass/ReadMe.md

 ├── main.scss  *<u> <- this imports the Sass partials into the main Sass file, importing them in the order listed in the course notes for the project </u>*
 ├── restaurants *<u> <- there are four restaurant pages and a main homepage for the project.
 Each of these restaurant pages is an html file in this directory, and each is named after the restaurant it represents </u>*
 │   ├── Elderflower.html
 │   ├── Kitchen-West-template-menu.html  *<u> <- this was used as the template for the other four menu pages.
 There were four menu pages and a homepage.
-This contains in depth comments explaing the thought proccesses and approaches used to produce these menu pages</u>*
+This contains in depth comments explaing the thought processes and approaches used to produce these menu pages</u>*
 │   ├── Shoreditch-Canteen.html
 │   ├── The–Bay-Leaf.html
 ├── sass *<u> <- this is the file which contains the partials for the Sass.
 These partials are structured according to the 7:1 file structure explored in the course material found in my notes from parts 7i to 7iii of the course</u>*